Tom Lohr is an avid home DIY enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Yes, it is.
 And you can absolutely install loose fill insulation without a machine.
 If you have a small section that you need to tackle, this is a great way to get it done without the hassles of weighty machinery.

 1. Buy Your Insulation

 Loose fill comes mainly in bales.
 The insulation itself is densely packed, so a bale, when fluffed, will cover more area then it at first visually seems.
 There are several types out there.
-I prefer the Green Fiber brand for several reasons: it's cheap, it is environmentally friendly (made from shredded paper and plastic), it is mixed with borax to make it fire, rodent and insect resistant, and it's the least itchiest of all of the types.
+I prefer the Green Fiber brand for several reasons: it's cheap, it is environmentally friendly (made from shredded paper and plastic), it is mixed with borax to make it fire, rodent, and insect resistant, and it's the least itchiest of all of the types.
 The bales are light enough that you can easily lift them into your car.
 How many you can get in your vehicle depends on what your drive.
-They are bulky, do some measuring first.
+They are bulky, so do some measuring first.

 2. Assemble Your Tools

 The most important tool you need is proper respiratory protection.
 The new loose fill can irritate your lungs, and the old stuff may contain asbestos.
 The paper N95 masks won't cut it.
 Invest in a rubber face mask that you can attach filters to.
 It will serve you well on future projects.
 The rest includes an electric drill (preferably battery powered), a drywall compound mixing attachment, a paint mixing attachment, a large to mid-size trash can, a small piece of 2x4 or other wood, and a utility knife.

 Dust will fly during this step, so it is best done outside.
 Use the utility knife to slice open the bale of insulation.
 It will seemingly be one solid block, but it breaks up easily by hand.
 Break off a chunk that is equal to about a third of the bale and place it in the trash can.